xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

 Each field is encoded as:

     byte FieldId
-    field value
+    byte FieldSize
+    bytes FieldValue[FieldSize]

 Fields may appear in any order, but keep the defined field values the same order as described below for each state.
+Unknown fields must be skipped using `FieldSize`

 ---

 ## StructureState Chunks